The Washington Post: a “fledgling politics newsletter”

 Don’t identify as a “creator?”
 That’s okay, but you probably know a few people who do.
 And even before the pandemic up-ended our existence, it already felt impossible to sustain a creative business or side project — especially if their home base is on one of the coasts like mine — without a safety net, like an uncreative day job.
 Because the open internet, with all its promise, has also been hijacked by a handful of big companies that devalue creative work and contribute to the consumer expectation that creative work should be free — even though it’s not free to produce.
 This is the result of policy choices.
 But bad policies can be replaced by better ones.
 And Supercreator is the guide that shows you how.

-A bit about me: I’m a congressional reporter focusing on House and Senate Democrats, the progressive movement and the impact of race and inequality in America.
+A bit about me: I’m Michael Jones, a Congress reporter covering national Democratic politics, domestic policy, and race and inequality in America.
 I started Supercreator to take creators inside the systems and institutions that pick winners and losers in the new economy.
 I intend to break a steady stream of news on what’s happening on Capitol Hill and at the White House and what it means for people who create and consume things on the internet — so send me your tips, please!

-As one of the few solo independent reporters to be accredited by a congressional press gallery, I spend hours each week roaming the halls of the US Capitol and listening to what lawmakers want me to know, probing for what they don’t and reading between the lines to connect dots that seem disassociated from each other.
-And when I don’t have the answers, I find experts, scholars and fellow creators who do.
+As one of the few solo independent reporters to be accredited by a congressional press gallery, I spend hours each week roaming the halls of the US Capitol and listening to what lawmakers want me to know, probing for what they don’t, and reading between the lines to connect dots that seem disassociated from each other.
+And when I don’t have the answers, I find experts, scholars, and fellow creators who do.
 Then I share the best reporting from my notebook with readers who may be too busy working to get noticed and paid for the brilliance they bring to the world to follow the torrential daily news cycle.

 Here’s what people are saying about Supercreator:

-Above all, I hope Supercreator demystifies the legislative process so you feel empowered to influence your friends, loved ones and even those who disagree with you regarding your vision and values.
-Because although young, low-income and nonwhite voters have been trained to only participate in democracy in extraordinary times of crisis or during election campaigns, it’s the ordinary moments that determine who gets to be seen, heard and acknowledged when it matters the most.
-I want each issue to feel fresh, newsy and human.
+Above all, I hope Supercreator demystifies the legislative process so you feel empowered to influence your friends, loved ones, and even those who disagree with you regarding your vision and values.
+Because although young, low-income, and nonwhite voters have been trained to only participate in democracy in extraordinary times of crisis or during election campaigns, it’s the ordinary moments that determine who gets to be seen, heard, and acknowledged when it matters the most.
+I want each issue to feel fresh, newsy, and human.
 And I expect you to hold me accountable for this ambition.
-See you in your inbox next week!
+See you in your inbox soon!